Cruiser Mk VIII Challenger: History

 The tank was rendered obsolete when the Vickers HV 75 mm gun was developed to become the 77 mm HV (actually 3 inch = 76.2 mm calibre) to arm the Comet tank.
 The 77 mm HV used the same projectiles as the 17 pounder with a reduced propellant charge.
 The 17 pounder gun was used on the earliest marks of the Comet's successor, the Centurion tank.

 Design

 The turret mounted the Ordnance QF 17-pounder gun required in the Tank Board specification and the hull machine gun was removed to provide stowage space for the long 17-pounder cartridges.
-The War Office expected that this larger ammunition, together with its stowage forward, would require two loaders, which raised the turret crew to four, the commander, gunner, loader 1 and loader 2 (later tanks like the Centurion used a three-man turret) To fit the larger weapon and additional crewman in the turret, a much larger turret than that of the Cromwell was specified, developed separately, which had a significant effect on the design and was not resolved until later development of Avenger.
+The War Office expected that this larger ammunition, together with its stowage forward, would require two loaders alongside the commander and gunner in the turret.
+To fit the larger weapon and additional crewman in the turret, a much larger turret than that of the Cromwell was specified, developed separately, which had a significant effect on the design and was not resolved until later development of Avenger.